thunderbird/webext-support/scripts/notifyTools/README.md

 WebExtension's background page.
 The function will return a Promise for whatever the listener registered in the WebExtension's background script is returning.

-Note: If multiple listeners are registered and more than one is returning data, the value from the first one used.
+**Note**: If multiple listeners are registered and more than one is returning data, the value from the first one used.
 This may lead to inconsistent behavior, so make sure that for each request only one listener is returning data.